9 Easy Ways To Cut Your Grass Properly

 There is a right way and a wrong way to mow your lawn.
 This is the right way:

-From giving you something fun to fill the hours to boosting your mental wellbeing and helping your flowers (Orlando) bloom, there’s a hundred ways gardening can help you not freak the heck out during these crazy Coronavirus times.
-That’s why you need to pull on your favourite gardening gloves and start making your outside space as inviting as that 11 o’clock G&T you’ve gotten really into recently — and it starts with knowing how to mow your lawn properly.
+From giving you something fun to fill the hours to boosting your mental wellbeing and helping your flowers (Orlando) bloom.
+There’s a hundred ways gardening can help you not freak the heck out during these crazy Coronavirus times.
+That’s why you need to pull on your favourite gardening gloves.
+Start making your outside space as inviting as that 11 o’clock G&T you’ve gotten really into recently.
+It all starts with knowing how to mow your lawn properly.

 So brew a cuppa (or pour yourself a tipple complete with cucumber), settle into your favourite deck chair and follow these easy little tips to make sure you’re cutting your grass (and caring for it) the Joe’s way.

 Tip No.1: The Good & Bad Times To Mow Your Lawn